gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 (TODO: shoe illustration highlighting midsole)

-Sadly, midsoles aren’t often advertised or described directly in manufacturer’s copy and aren’t easily accessible to reviewers either (without disassembling a shoe, that is), but their shape and material can make a lot of difference in how a shoe behaves.
+Sadly, midsoles aren’t often advertised or described directly in manufacturers’ copy and aren’t easily accessible to reviewers either (without disassembling a shoe, that is), but their shape and material can make a lot of difference in how a shoe behaves.
 They come in all sorts of shapes from minimal slivers of thin plastic to full-length boards of substantial material.
 Some may even employ fancier materials like plastics molded to a certain shape instead of just being a flat sheet.